Email Compliance & Deliverability:

 Why Legal Requirements Also Protect Your Inbox

 CAN-SPAM, GDPR, and CASL aren't just legal requirements — compliance failures destroy inbox placement before any regulator acts.
-This five-part platform-agnostic guide covers every major email compliance law and its direct connection to deliverability.
+This six-part platform-agnostic guide covers every major email compliance law and its direct connection to deliverability.
+In 2026, enforcement has escalated: Gmail and Yahoo now act as de-facto compliance enforcers, blocking non-compliant senders before any regulator does — and Microsoft Outlook began enforcing matching requirements in May 2025, completing the top-three inbox provider enforcement front.

 CAN-SPAM Act Explained